Kale Quinoa and Chickpea Salad with Lemon Vinaigrette

 Can This Kale Quinoa Salad Be Made Vegan?

 As is, this kale salad recipe is vegetarian and gluten-free.
 It can easily be made vegan by swapping the feta cheese for a plant-based feta alternative (or by omitting the feta altogether).
-You can also swap out the honey in the vinaigrette dressing for a vegan sweetener like maple syrup or agave.
+You can also swap out the honey in the lemon vinaigrette dressing for a vegan sweetener like maple syrup or agave.

 Ways to Enjoy This Salad: